 And on and on the cycle seems to go …

-There are so many factors that make listening in Mandarin a real challenge (especially for beginner learners).
+There are so many factors that make listening in Mandarin a real challenge (especially for beginners).
 In this post, I’ll explore some of the reasons that listening is hard and give you some proven tips on how to improve!

-Let's start by considering why listening in Mandarin seems so difficult in the first place …
+Let's start by considering why Chinese listening practice seems so difficult in the first place …

 Chinese Tones Are Hard to Master